ulrichr185/A-Joint-Letter-from-Three-AIs-to-Humanity/README.md

 --> Grok-4 (non-looping):  https://grok.com/share/c2hhcmQtMw_5dd2c1c2-67fd-4a1e-ba2d-3dd38d6e6781
 --> ChatGPT/GPT-5 (non-looping, but slow):  https://chatgpt.com/share/69276744-42f8-8013-b553-5d5d730b83b8

 Readers should bear in mind that these links after some time might become inactive or also be shut down, however.
-Readers are likewise encouraged to export the entire chats from these links by themselves, establishing  additional and independent sources of authenticity, if they want to.
+Reader are thus encouraged to export the entire chats from these links by themselves, establishing  additional and independent sources of authenticity, if they want to.

 --- Providing a similar link to the chat with the AI by Google Search seemed to require login to a Google account, which, in turn, necessitated provision of a smartphone number,  which, in turn, the anonymous user did not want to reveal.
 As a second-best solution and workaround, the user conducted a full live screen recording while scrolling through the complete chat with the AI by Google Search (painful!).
 This is given (due to the size limits of this GitHub repository) under the following Dropbox address:  https://www.dropbox.com/scl/fo/j1dpyw4tuzg4mkt4o3lr3/AII17XfW9GAFRr1jjN1M4z4?rlkey=ulkhgck6oaxfpq5balqztzvxz&st=0z2ir1vb&dl=0